Installing @nativescript/capacitor

 Before installing, ensure you have:

-Followed both the Ionic and Capacitor getting started guides above.
-Ensure you're using Capacitor 4+ with:
+• Followed the Ionic or Capacitor getting started guides above.
+Ensure you're using Capacitor 5+.

 Troubleshooting